-Postgres.ai team is proud to announce the very first public release of Database Lab
+Postgres.ai team is proud to announce the very first public release of Database Lab Engine

 *Update: see the discussion on Hacker News!*

-Database Lab helps build non-production environments for projects that use multi-terabyte Postgres databases.
+Database Lab Engine helps you build non-production environments for projects that use multi-terabyte Postgres databases.
 Initially obtained using standard “thick” copying (such as pg_basebackup, restoration from an archive, or dump/restore), Postgres data directory then gets cloned on request.
 Such cloning takes just a couple of seconds.
 Developers, DBAs, and QA engineers can quickly get fully independent copies, perform testing, and idea verification obtaining reliable (close to production) results.
 As a result, development speed and quality significantly increase.

 - Troubleshoot an SQL query (run